Cedar Point & Lake Erie Railroad: Boneville

 Boneville is a western themed fictional town along the rails that is home to 52 mostly animatronic skeletons depicted as going about life in the American frontier.
-Activities depicted include a shoot out, going to school, a fire, and workers singing while they are doing maintenance on the railroad.
+Activities depicted include a shootout, going to school, a fire, and workers singing while they are doing maintenance on the railroad.
+"The ghost town known as Boneville, is the first scene after leaving Frontier Town.
+This is the only original scene that hasn't been moved."
+Boneville had a music hall which was located where Billy Bob's Sawmill is today.
+It had three skeleton band members playing instruments on the balcony, and below a billiard room.